openmc-dev/openmc/docs/source/usersguide/input.rst

     multiplicity from (n,2n), (n,3n), and (n,4n) reactions and should be slightly higher than the scattering rate.

+  :scatter-P0:
+    Tally the zeroth scattering moment.
+Can also be identified with the ``scatter`` response type, but is provided for consistency with the rest of the ``scatter-PN` class of responses.

+  :scatter-P1:
+    Zeroth through first scattering moments

+  :scatter-P2:
+    Zeroth through second scattering moments

+  :scatter-P3:
+    Zeroth through third scattering moments

+  :scatter-P4:
+    Zeroth through fourth scattering moments

+  :scatter-P5:
+    Zeroth through fifth scattering moments

   :scatter-0:
     Zeroth scattering moment.
 Can also be identified with the ``scatter`` response type, but is provided for consistency with the higher order